Air Source Heat Pumps

 Heat pumps can therefore contribute to a reduction of carbon emission and are recognised as a 'renewable energy' technology by the UK Government.
-Although air source heat pumps currently (2011) do not attract any RHI (renewable heat initiative) funding the government is reconsidering this in 2012.
+As from 2014 non-domestic air source heat pumps will attract RHI (renewable heat initiative) funding.

-Until March 2012 a limited number of domestic installations in Great Britain (that do not have gas as the primary heating fuel) will attract a government £850 Renewable Heat Premium Payment.
+Until March 2014 a limited number of domestic installations in Great Britain (that do not have gas as the primary heating fuel) will attract a government £1300 Renewable Heat Premium Payment for selected heat pumps.

-The UK Government's Renewable Heat Premium Payments for Social Housing will be funding 24 projects from 2012 of up to £175,000 many of which are likely to include air source heat pumps.
+The UK Government's Renewable Heat Premium Payments for Social Housing continues to funding projects for 2013/14.

 Books to buy or borrow